North Atlantic air ferry route in World War II: Mid-Atlantic Route

 Efforts on another front were also productive.
 Prior to 1943 the Portuguese government only allowed German U-boats and navy ships to refuel in the Azores.
-However, diplomatic efforts in 1943 persuaded Portuguese Prime Minister António de Oliveira Salazar to lease bases on Azores Islands to the British.
-This represented a change in policy and was a key turning point in the Battle of the Atlantic allowing the Allies to provide aerial coverage in the middle of the Atlantic.
+However, diplomatic efforts in 1943 based on the 570 year old Treaty of Windsor of 1373 helped persuade Portuguese Prime Minister António de Oliveira Salazar to lease bases on Azores Islands to the British.
+The agreement was signed on 17 August 1943 and represented a key turning point in the Battle of the Atlantic allowing the Allies to provide aerial coverage in the middle of the Atlantic.

-The British established RAF Lagans Field at an existing airport on Terceira Island, and the United States constructed Santa Maria Field on Santa Maria Island.
-On 1 December 1943, British and United States military representatives at RAF Lagans Field signed a joint agreement outlining the roles and responsibilities for the USAAF and United States Navy use of RAF Lagans Field.
+The British established RAF Lagens Field at an existing packed earth runway on Terceira Island and given the use of an additional airfield on Sao Miguel Island.
+On 1 December 1943, British and United States military representatives at RAF Lagens Field signed a joint agreement outlining the roles and responsibilities for the USAAF and United States Navy use of RAF Lagens Field.
 In return, the US agreed to assist the British in improving and extending existing facilities at Lagens.
 Air Transport Command transport planes began landing at Lagens Field immediately after the agreement was signed.
-On 31 December 1943, Prime Minister Salazar gave his consent to the arrangement with the understanding the Americans would be under British control.
+Prime Minister Salazar gave his consent to the arrangement with the understanding the Americans would be under British control.
 By the end of June 1944, more than 1,900 American airplanes had passed through these two airfields in the Azores.
+The Lagens Field name was used by both the British and Americans until it was changed to Lajes Field in 1953.

-The air routes established allowed long range multi-engined aircraft fitted with auxiliary fuel tanks to be ferried from Morrison Field, in South Florida through Kindley Field, Bermuda to one of the two airfields in the Azores. then on to RAF St Mawgan in Cornwall throughout the year.
+The air routes established allowed long range multi-engined aircraft fitted with auxiliary fuel tanks to be ferried from Morrison Field, in South Florida through Kindley Field, Bermuda to one of the two airfields in the Azores, then on to RAF St Mawgan in Cornwall throughout the year.
 Single-engine aircraft, however, had to be ferried on the North Atlantic Route due to their shorter ranges.
 Also aircraft were ferried from Newfoundland via the Azores to Cornwall.
 This route was subsequently designated as the Mid-Atlantic Route.
 In addition, ATC ferried aircraft to French Morocco to support forces in the Mediterranean Theater of Operations (MTO) from the Azores.